 -

-Giving Answers — A tremendous added value is given in explicitly answering your readers' questions on your pages.
-With your reader’s potential question in mind, you’re creating content that meets your audience’s needs.
-Search engines may render your content in knowledge panels or other rich text results on the SERPs generated if you answer potential questions.
+Giving Answers — A great way to add value is to answer your readers' questions directly on your pages.
+If you write with a visitor’s question in mind, you create content that meets their needs.
+Search engines may then show your answers in knowledge panels or other rich results on the SERPs.

 -

-Complexity — The level of complexity of your content should be deep enough to answer the user’s question thoroughly.
+Complexity — The depth of your content should be enough to fully answer the user’s question - not deeper, not shallower.

 Content Quality

-Google’s Search Quality Evaluator Guidelines break down the characteristics of high quality content by type:
+Google’s Search Quality Evaluator Guidelines describe high-quality content by type:

 -